A free event occurring as the longest day becomes the

 Watch a Quicktime .mov document of All Flesh is Grass

-The event was covered by CBC Television in a feature
+The event was covered by CBC Television in a feature story on Broadcast One.

 Created and performed by Elizabeth Burr, Andrew Laurenson, Stephen O'Connell, Lucy Simic, and Tamara Ulisko